bratpeki/modern-milkytracker-guide/docs/ui.md

 Zoom in or out of the envelope.

 - Right-most part of the window:
-Used for editing the basic instrument properties, as described in [the doc titled "THE XM FILE FORMAT" in the "Instruments" section](./xm.md#instruments).
+Used for editing the basic instrument properties, which are described [here](./xm.md#instruments).
 There are still certain buttons of interest, described below.

 - `Exit` button: